boazsegev/plezi/README.md

 ## About Anorexic

-This is an Asynchronous Web Server/Framework that is a Rack/Rails/Sintra alternative all in one.
+A thin, lightweight, barebones, mutli-threaded Ruby alternative to Rack/Rails/Sintra.

-Anorexic contains an object-oriented server, divided into parts that can be changed/updated and removed easily.
+Anorexic contains an object-oriented server, divided into parts that can be changed/updated and removed easily and dynamically.
 The Anorexic framework runs HTTP and WeSockets, but could as easily be extended to run SMTP, SPDY or any other Protocol (including custom made protocols).

-This will allow - much like Node.js, native WebSocket support (and, if you would like to write your own Protocol or Handler, native SMPT or any other custom protocol you might wish to implement).
+This allows - much like Node.js - native WebSocket support (and, if you would like to write your own Protocol or Handler, native SMPT or any other custom protocol you might wish to implement).

 ## Installation